GeoLoom: High-quality Geometric Diagram Generation from Textual Input

 \subsection{Validation-based Filter}

 There is an illusion problem with large models.
 In order to prevent the model from outputting undefined formal statements, we set validation-based filter to ensure that the formal language content meets the defined requirements.
 Validation-based filters are mainly designed to prevent tampering or the addition of formal language statements to the Large Language model.
 We have set up filters three times.
 If it does not meet the requirements of formal language, the prompt will be reloaded until all three chances are exhausted.
 If required, the formal language will be outputted.
-The implementation technology framework is shown as Figure~\ref{fig:filter}.